AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-California punishes DUI (driving under the influence) convictions with imprisonment, fines, license suspensions or revocations, SR-22s, points on your driver’s license, and even participation in a licensed DUI program.
+California punishes DUI convictions with imprisonment, fines, license suspensions, SR-22s, and points on your driving record.
 On top of that, the cost of your car insurance could more than double with a DUI conviction on your driving record.

 DUI Laws in California

-We’ve compiled all of the DUI penalties, according to the California Legislature.1
+We’ve compiled all of the DUI penalties according to the California Legislature.

 Penalties

-These are the penalties for private drivers, people driving for personal reasons.
+These are the penalties for private drivers who drive for personal reasons.
 However, there are different penalties and BAC maximums for commercial and rideshare drivers.
-Instead of the standard 0.08 percent for drivers 21 and over, the maximum BAC is 0.04 percent for these groups.
+Instead of the standard 0.08 percent for drivers 21 and over, the maximum BAC for these groups is 0.04 percent.

 Age of driver 21 and older 21 and older 21 and older 21 and older Under 21